Simple-ML/Simple-ML/docs/Stdlib/API/simpleml_dataset.md

 <a name='class-Dataset'/>

 ## Class `Dataset`
-A dataset with its data instances (e.g., rows and columns).
+A dataset with its data instances (e.g., rows and columns)

 **Constructor:** _Class has no constructor._